 51 best movies to watch on Netflix right now

 But there can be such a thing as too much choice, right?
-Well, don’t despair, we’ve whittled down the huge amounts of titles to just 50 of the very best films for your viewing pleasure.
+Well, don’t despair, we’ve whittled down the huge list for your viewing pleasure separating around the pretty low commitment 6 Underground to the heavy going The Irishman.

 Last updated 15th March 2020